-The most delicious, spookiest Halloween cake.
+Black cocoa cake aka the most delicious, spookiest Halloween chocolate cake.

 black cocoa cake